New Zealand Asset Management Support (NAMS) has led the development of asset management best practice within New Zealand since 1995.

 Our Brand Identity

-From August 2010, NAMS officially launched its new visual identity.
+In August 2010, NAMS officially launched its new visual identity.
 The aim was to achieve a clear and consistent visual identity that reflects NAMS mission and core values.
 It is a powerful identity that reinforces the fact that, wherever we work in the world, we are working towards one mission of ‘Promoting excellence in Infrastructure Asset Management’ and under our well recognised brand name – NAMS.

 When the acronym was first formed, it stood for the National Asset Management Steering Group.
 These words no longer reflect what NAMS is today or what we do.
 Recognizing the value held in the name NAMS, the Board decided to stick with the NAMS name, but to change the words that make up the acronym.
 The words New Zealand Asset Management Support were decided on.